shifaaakhtar/Airline-Passenger-Satisfaction-Analysis/README.md

 - How does flight delay duration influence passenger satisfaction?
 - Which service categories contribute most to passenger satisfaction?
-- Arte certain passenger groups more tolerant of operational disruptions?
 - What factors explain why some passengers remain satisfied despite experiencing significant delay?

 ## Dataset